 How to lower the on-road price?

 Don’t buy additional accessories or maintenance charges from the dealership.
-Buy insurance directly from the provider as it will cost less.
+Buy insurance directly from the provider, as it will cost less.
 Finally, compare quotes from different dealerships for the best price.